tkettenba/esgf-wget/README.md

 </shards>
 ```

-### Allowed projects JSON file
+### ESGF_ALLOWED_PROJECTS_JSON
-This file contains a list of ESGF projects that are allowed to be used by this API.
+A path to a JSON file that contains a list of ESGF projects that are allowed to be used by this API.
 Any project that is not listed will cause the API to reject the query.
 Example below.
 ```
 {
     "allowed_projects": [